ibm-messaging/event-streams-samples/kafka-nodejs-console-sample/docs/Local.md

 * [Apple Xcode command line tools](https://developer.apple.com/xcode/)
 * `openssl` via Brew
 * Export `CPPFLAGS=-I/usr/local/opt/openssl/include` and `LDFLAGS=-L/usr/local/opt/openssl/lib`
-* Open Keychain Access, export all certificates in System Roots to a single .pem file

 ## Installing dependencies
 Run the following commands on your local machine, after the prerequisites for your environment have been completed: